winishahines/Jeopardy_Winnie/README.md

 * Styling added to divs and header
 * Event listeners created for mouseover and mouseout functionality when scrolling over each div

+Gold (Future Additions)
+* Multi-player functionality
+* Hide category values that have already been selected
+* Timed response (10 seconds to answer)
+* Add current user points to the browser
+* Create prompt for winner once all questions answered

 # Unsolved Problems:
     * Missing the ability to hide a category value that has already been selected